RagnarB83/ash-documentation/docs/_build/html/_sources/module_highlevel_workflows.rst.txt

    * - ``scfsetting``
      - string
      - 'TightSCF'
-     - SCF-convergence setting.
+     - SCF-convergence setting in ORCA.
 Options: 'NormalSCF', 'TightSCF', 'VeryTightSCF', 'ExtremeSCF'.
    * - ``DLPNO``
      - Boolean
      - False
      - Use of DLPNO approximation for coupled cluster calculations or not.
    * - ``T1``
      - Boolean
-     - True
+     - False
-     - Option to use iterative triples, i.e. DLPNO-CCSD(T1) instead of the default DLPNO-CCSD(T0) (more accurate, more expensive).
+     - Option to use iterative triples, i.e. DLPNO-CCSD(T1) instead of the default DLPNO-CCSD(T0) in all steps.
+   * - ``T1correction``
+     - Boolean
+     - False
+     - Option to calculate T1 as a single-step correction instead.
+   * - ``T1correction``
+     - Boolean
+     - False
+     - Option to calculate T1 as a single-step correction instead.
+   * - ``T1correction``
+     - Boolean
+     - False
+     - Option to calculate T1 as a single-step correction instead.
-   * - ``pnosetting``
+   * - ``T1corrbasis_size``
      - string
+     - 'Large'
+     - Size of basis set in T1 correction.
+Options: 'Large' (larger cardinal basis), 'Small' (smaller cardinal basis).
+   * - ``T1corrpnosetting``
+     - string
-     - 'extrapolation'
+     - 'NormalPNOreduced'
-     - Accuracy-threshold of the DLPNO approximation.
-Options: 'LoosePNO', 'NormalPNO', 'TightPNO', 'extrapolation'.
+     - PNO setting for the T1  correction.
+Options: 'LoosePNO', 'NormalPNO', 'NormalPNOreduced' (TCutPNO=1e-6), 'TightPNO'.
    * - ``pnoextrapolation``
-     - list of 2 integers
+     - list of 2 integers and 1 string
-     - [6,7]
+     - [1e-6,1e-7,1.5,'TightPNO']
-     - If using PNO-extrapolation then 2 DLPNO-calculations will be performed with TCutPNO=1e-X and TCutPNO=1e-Y and extrapolated to PNO limit.
+     - Parameters for PNO-extrapolation (X,Y,Z): X and Y being TCutPNO thresholds while Z signifies the setting for the other thresholds.
    * - ``FullLMP2Guess``
      - Boolean
      - None